icebox827/movie_guru/README.md

 - Run `bundle install` in your terminal
 - Run `db:create` in your terminal to create the database
 - Run `db:migrate` in your terminal to migrate the database
+- Run `db:seed` in your terminal to seed the database
 - Run `rails s`
 - Start your localhost on 3000 port in your browser: "http://127.0.0.1:3000"
 - Register with name, create articles and vote for articles!